rnag/zoom-chat-to-ppro-markers/README.md

 Iterates over each media clip in the project (**clip** or **file**), and for each one looks for any `*.chat` files in the same _media path_ or folder, and if found imports the [Zoom `.chat` File] as **clip [markers]** into the Adobe Premiere Pro project.

-Useful info is logged by the script into the Events pane in Premiere.
+Useful info is logged by the script into the [Events Panel] in Premiere.

 ### `AddChatMarkersToSeq`